Last Updated on by

 - Whether or not they had food in their stomach before drinking

-Unlike a hangover, which typically presents after a night of sleep, alcohol poisoning can occur while a person is still drinking.
+Unlike a hangover, which typically presents the next day after a night of sleep, alcohol poisoning can occur while a person is still drinking.

 What Are the Symptoms of Alcohol Poisoning?